jehadamjad/SQL-Data-Warehouse-Project/README.md

 # ⚙️ Project Overview
 1. **Data Architecture**: Designing a modern Data Warehouse using the Medallion architecture with **Bronze, Silver** and **Gold** layers.
-2. **ETL Pipeline**: Implementing an end-to-end ETL pipeline to extract, transform and load data from source systems into the arehouse
+2. **ETL Pipeline**: Implementing an end-to-end ETL pipeline to extract, transform and load data from source systems into the warehouse.
-3. **Data Modeling**: Building fact and dimension tables optimized for analytical queries & reporting
+3. **Data Modeling**: Building fact and dimension tables optimized for analytical queries & reporting.

----

-# 📁 Repository Structure

-SQL-Data-Warehouse-Project/ ├─ Datasets/ │  ├─ source_crm/ │  │  ├─ cst_ifo.csv           # Customer information from CRM │  │  ├─ prd_ifo.csv           # Product information from CRM │  │  └─ sales_details.csv     # Sales transactions from CRM │  └─ source_erp/ │     ├─ CUST-AZ12             # ERP Customer data │     ├─ LOC_A101              # ERP Location data │     └─ PX_CAT_G1V2           # ERP Product Category data ├─ Docs/ │  ├─ Data_architecture.png    # High-level architecture diagram │  ├─ Data_catalog.md          # Data dictionary & catalog │  ├─ Data_flow.png            # ETL / data flow diagram │  └─ Data_model.pbg           # Star schema / data model diagram ├─ Scripts/ │  ├─ Bronze/ │  │  ├─ ddl_bronze/          # Bronze layer table definitions │  │  └─ proc_load_bronze/    # Stored procedures to load raw data │  ├─ Silver/ │  │  ├─ ddl_silver/          # Silver layer table definitions │  │  └─ proc_load_silver/    # Stored procedures for data transformation │  └─ Gold/ │     └─ ddl_gold/             # Gold layer table definitions (fact & dimension tables) ├─ Test/ │  ├─ Quality_checks_silver/   # Data quality checks for Silver layer │  └─ Quality_checks_gold/     # Data quality checks for Gold layer └─ README.md                   # Project overview & documentation

 --------------------------